gaoisbest/NLP-Projects/Dialog system/README.md

 # Introduction
-Open domain, closed domain [1]
+- Task-oriented (in closed domain) vs non-task-oriented (i.e., chat bots, in open domain)
+- ,  [1]

 # Categories
-## Task-oriented
+## Task-oriented vs non-task-oriented
+### Task-oriented
+- Pipeline
+  - NLU -> Dialog state tracking -> Policy learning -> NLG
+  - NLU: maps the utterance into semantic slots
+  - DST: estimates the goal at every turn
+  - PL: generates next action, can be done by supervised learning or reinforcement learning
+  - NLG: convert action to utterance
+- End-to-end
+  - ...
-- Reinforcement learning
+#### Reinforcement learning
   - Entity: **agent** and **environment**
   - Rule: agent takes **action** and environment gives **reward** and **state**
   - **Policy**: a rule that the agent should follow to select actions given the current state
+### Non-task-oriented

-## Retrieval
+- Retrieval
-Given pre-defined responses, retrieval based model predict one response given current input context [2].
+  - Given pre-defined responses, retrieval based model predict one response given current input context [2].

-Two steps [3]:
+  - Two steps [3]:
     - retrieval top-k response candidates by directly matching
     - reranking and give best by incorporing context

-## Generative
+- Generative
-Generative new responses from scratch [2].
+  - Generative new responses from scratch [2].

 # Implementation
 - [ChatterBot](https://github.com/gunthercox/ChatterBot) supplies a framework for building chatbot, and [Awesome-Chatbot](https://github.com/fendouai/Awesome-Chatbot) gives a list of public repositories about chatbot.